JOIN the AFICIONADOS

 A cultural walk around any city will guide you toward that city’s major historical landmarks and art institutions.

-And while Antwerp has plenty of those – MAS (Museum aan de Stroom, above), the Rubenshuis, the Cathedral of Our Lady, and the Museum of Fine Arts, to name a few – we’d like to turn our focus on the smaller-scale contemporary culture must-sees the Flemish city has to offer.
+And while Antwerp in Belgium has plenty of those – MAS (Museum aan de Stroom, above), the Rubenshuis, the Cathedral of Our Lady, and the Museum of Fine Arts, to name a few – we’d like to turn our focus on the smaller-scale contemporary culture must-sees the Flemish city has to offer.

-What started as a single-room contemporary art gallery in Antwerp’s hip Zuid neighborhood about twenty years ago, grew into a gallery of European renown, representing such artists as Kati Heck, Franz West, Jonathan Meese and Rinus Van De Velde.
+What started as a single-room contemporary art gallery in Antwerp’s hip Zuid neighbourhood about twenty years ago, grew into a gallery of European renown, representing such artists as Kati Heck, Franz West, Jonathan Meese and Rinus Van De Velde.

 Soon enough, Tim Van Laere was in need of a larger space, but he patiently waited until the time was right to design and build a new free-standing gallery that would fully reflect what he stood for.
-In 2019, he opened a minimal building designed by Office KGDVS in Antwerp’s recently developed Nieuw Zuid neighborhood.
+In 2019, he opened a minimal building designed by Office KGDVS in Antwerp’s recently developed Nieuw Zuid neighbourhood.
 Conceived as a collection of 5 concrete blocks of different sizes, it’s located near the river Scheldt.

 Apart from gallery spaces, the new Tim Van Laere Gallery also comprises a sculpture garden and a roof terrace.
 It’s a totally different experience from visiting the former townhouse gallery in a built-up, residential area.
 Here, a kind of future Antwerp can be glimpsed: sustainable, low-impact, spacious and meaningful.